mattwparas/steel/docs/src/builtins/steel_base.md

 1 │ (third '())
 │  ^^^^^^ third: index out of bounds - list did not have an element in the second position: []
 ```
+### **thread-finished?**
+Check if the given thread is finished running.
+### **thread-interrupt**
+Interrupts the thread.
+Note, this will _not_ interrupt any native code
+that is potentially running in the thread, and will attempt to block
+at the next bytecode instruction that is running.
+### **thread-join!**
+Block until this thread finishes.
+### **thread-resume**
+Resume a suspended thread.
+This does nothing if the thread is already joined.
+### **thread-suspend**
+Suspend the thread.
+Note, this will _not_ interrupt any native code that is
+potentially running in the thread, and will attempt to block at the next
+bytecode instruction that is running.
 ### **time/sleep-ms**
 Sleeps the thread for a given number of milliseconds.